metaos-labs/docs/docs/en/for_web3_dev/truffle.md

       network_id: "*",       // Any network (default: none)
     },
 ```
-This will allow your contract to connect to your Evmos local node.
+This will allow your contract to connect to your MetaOS local node.

 ### Deploy contract
 In the Truffle terminal, migrate the contract using: